 For other contributions by Maria Grech Ganado, please follow the link below:

-All poems on this post: © Maria Grech Ganado
+Poetry in this post: © Maria Grech Ganado

 Published with the permission of Maria Grech Ganado